googleapis/llama-index-alloydb-pg-python/DEVELOPER.md

 ## Dependencies

-The core dependencies needed for the working of this library are mentioned in `requirements.txt`, but it's version ranges along withe the testing depeendencies are set in `pyproject.toml`.
+The core dependencies needed for the working of this library are mentioned in `requirements.txt`, but it's version ranges along with the testing dependencies are set in `pyproject.toml`.

 ## Testing